babyboomer53/Lesson-6-assignment/README.md

 ![IMAGE](./Server-II.png)

-Every time the client makes a successful connection to the server…
+Every time a client makes a successful connection to the server…

 ![IMAGE](./Server.png)